 In 2001, an unassuming white box arrived and changed the gadget world.
-Good job it did, too – if Apple had carried on just making computers, we might all be walking around listening to MiniDiscs, taking photos on compact cameras and making phone calls on our Nokias.
+Good job it did, too – if Apple had carried on just making computers rather than music players with headphones, we might all be walking around listening to MiniDiscs, taking photos on compact cameras and making phone calls on our Nokias.
 Imagine!
 But the iPod changed everything.

 It’s an inauspicious end to a mobile device that dramatically changed Apple’s fortunes.
 Despite some early fumbles – the iPod was Mac-only and FireWire at first – Apple’s music player was transformative, and the perfect example of taking something that already existed but improving it immeasurably.